MileHacker Logo

 Industrial & Military

-Elizabeth Fort (free entry) offers insights into Cork's 17th-century military history.
+Elizabeth Fort (free entry) offers insights into Cork's 17th-century the history of the military.
 Old Cork City Gaol is a museum showing 19th-century prison life.

 Archaeological Sites

-While no major ruins in Cork City, the city's street plan and oldest structures mirror from the medieval period origins.
+While no major ruins in Cork City, the city's street schedule and oldest structures mirror from the middle ages period origins.
 Foundations of Viking settlements lie beneath the modern city.

 Day Trips for History